NIEA Mission Statement

 NIEA adheres to the organization’s founding principles: 1) to bring Native educators together to explore ways to improve schools and the schooling of Native children; 2) to promote the maintenance and continued development of Native languages and cultures; and 3) to develop and implement strategies for influencing local, state, and federal policy and policymakers.

 Based in Washington, D.C., NIEA is governed by a 12-member Board of Directors elected annually by membership.
-Executive Director Ahniwake Rose, who reports to the board, leads NIEA’s dedicated staff of advocates.
+Interim Executive Director Diana Cournoyer, who reports to the board, leads NIEA’s dedicated staff of advocates.